altaga/Project-Apollo/README.md

 ### Business Model

-We plan on incorporating the same business model that
+We plan on incorporating the same business model that Ubidots, AdafruitIO and other incumbents follow, with heavy inspiration also on how the Helium blockchain

 ### Development and Launch